> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Dao > Bua Thong Waterfall and Rice Fields on the Road to Chiang Dao

 This (small) spring contains calcium carbonate, surging discreetly from the ground, it is from here that the stream feeding the falls flows, and the reason for the white rock, the calcium carbonate deposit forming a crust.

-Rice fields and sunset
+Rice fields at sunset

-Because we had time in the end, we did much more than just take pictures and leave.
-First observing and taking pictures from the side of the road, I looked for a better spot to take some shots of this moment.
+Seeing the rice paddies on the verges of this long straight, I decided to stop, the time to take some photos.
+In the end, we did much more than just take photos and leave… First we observed without intrusion from the side of the road, I then looked for a better spot to take some shots of this moment.

 rice fields north chiang mai - thailand